shipyardapp/Shipyard-Documentation/docs/tutorials/upload-local-file.md

 Feel free to peruse this zip file beforehand so you understand the contents and purpose.
 The zip file contains two files:

 1. `upload_rsa.sh` - A bash script that prints a success message and returns a 0 exit code.
-2. `id_rsa` - The RSA key file to be uploaded into Shipyard.
+2. `id_rsa` - The RSA key file to be uploaded into Platform.

 ## Steps

 Using the sidebar, click **+ New Fleet**.
 You'll now be on the Fleet builder canvas.
-Next we'll walk through the process of building the required Vessel to upload the file to Shipyard
+Next we'll walk through the process of building the required Vessel to upload the file to Platform

 ### Step 1 - Create a Code Vessel